ZyMa-1/ZyMaaDiscordBot/README.md

 # ZyMaaDiscordBot
 [![Python Version](https://img.shields.io/badge/Python-3.10-blue.svg)](https://www.python.org/downloads/release/python-310/)

-Discord bot with a bunch of cool commands.
+Discord bot with a bunch of cool commands build around Osu! (the game)

+Commands are designed to be nerdy, but not boring, and not easy accessible, so thinking is required.

 ## Commands